-- 15. (1) The National Planning Commission established by the President which exists when this Act takes effect, continues to exist. - (2) The Commission is the apex national planning body in the Republic. - (3) The expenditure incidental to the exercise or performance of the powers and duties of the Commission, including its Secretariat, must be defrayed from moneys appropriated by Parliament for that purpose.
+(3) The Commission reports to the President and through the Minister in the Presidency to Cabinet and to National Parliament.

+(4) The expenditure required and incidental to the exercise or performance of the powers and duties of the Commission, including its Secretariat, must be defrayed from moneys appropriated by Parliament for that purpose.